discretize/discretize-guides/cm-guides/ranger/power-soulbeast/index.md

 <Tab title="Delayed Rotation">

 <Message>
 This rotation is designed to be used when playing double Soulbeast comps, it bursts into phases two and four covering the damage that a Soulbeast doing the standard rotation loses and covers the CC that a Weaver would normally do.
 You should also swap <Skill name="Frost Spirit"/> for <Skill name="Frost Trap"/>.
+To see a PoV of this in action check the [Videos page](/videos).
 </Message>

 ### **Precast**